 A review of the AMFTRB's examination website reveals that the administration of the national examination is now computer-based.
-The 200-item examination is offered one week each month, and examination results are provided 20 business days after the test period closes.
+The examination is offered one week each month, and examination results are provided 20 business days after the test period closes.
 The fee for the national examination is \$350.
-AMFTRB now provides the examination plan on its website.